Ghost Written: An Exhibition

 Over nearly 70 years, the resident authors of Lamb House produced more than 70 works of literature, including ghost stories.
 There is no denying the literary inspiration Lamb House has served our former resident authors: Henry James, E.F.
 Benson, and Rumer Godden.

-On loan from Smallhythe Place will be a beautiful 'pepper's ghost' stage mirror which would have been used to conjure 'ghosts' on stage during theatrical performances.
-While visitors will not be able to see the mirror in action due to its fragile condition, a diagram will be next to it explaining how the illusion worked.
+On loan from Smallhythe Place is a beautiful 'Pepper's Ghost' stage mirror which would have been used to conjure 'ghosts' on stage during theatrical performances.
+While visitors are not able to see the mirror in action due to its fragile condition, a diagram explaining how the illusion worked is displayed next to it.

 Literary 'haunts'